Governors

 -

-James Lyon TaylorEducation Committee and Boarding Governor
+James Lyon TaylorEducation Committee

 James Lyon Taylor